Usman Khan (cricketer)

-Usman Khan (born 10 May 1995) is a Pakistani cricketer.
+Usman Khan (born 10 May 1995 in Karachi) is a Pakistani cricketer who plays for the national team.
+He is a right-handed opening batsman and also plays as a wicket-keeper.
+He made his T20 International debut for Pakistan on 18 April 2024 and his One Day International (ODI) debut on 29 March 2025 against New Zealand.

+He has played domestic cricket for Karachi Whites and in the Pakistan Super League for Quetta Gladiators and the Multan Sultans.

-Personal life
+Early life

-Due to the lack of cricketing opportunities in Pakistan for some time he had to get out of the country for a job, ultimately moving to Ajman in the United Arab Emirates where he worked in the purchasing department of a gas distribution company.
+Khan is from Farooqabad, a Town in the Sheikhupura District, and initially played cricket in the Sialkot region.

+In 2012, Khan moved to Karachi to seek better cricketing opportunities and joined the Pakistan Cricket Club, where he played under the captaincy of Sarfaraz Ahmed.
+He found success as an opening batsman and wicket-keeper, performing well in Ramzan cricket tournaments.
+He also participated in a tournament at the Moin Khan academy, where he was awarded the Player of the Tournament Award.
+His performances led to his selection in the Pakistan Super League (PSL) by Nadeem Omar.

-Domestic & franchise cricket
+Domestic career

-He made his first-class debut for Karachi Whites in the 2017–18 Quaid-e-Azam Trophy on 9 October 2017.
-He made his Twenty20 debut on 3 March 2021, for Quetta Gladiators in the 2021 Pakistan Super League.
+Khan made his first-class debut for Karachi Whites in the 2017–18 Quaid-e-Azam Trophy on 9 October 2017.
+He made his Twenty20 debut on 3 March, 2021, for Quetta Gladiators in the 2021 Pakistan Super League.

 In November 2022, Usman was signed by the Chattogram Challengers to play for them in the 2022–23 Bangladesh Premier League.
 On 9 January 2023, he hit his maiden century in T20 cricket, scoring 103 runs off just 58 balls against the Khulna Tigers, guiding his team to the first win of the tournament by 9 wickets.